hackerman1337-xo/hm37.net/content/_index.md

 ---
-date: "2017-06-26T18:27:58+01:00"
+date: "2020-09-01T00:00:00+00:00"
 title: "Home"
 ---

-Welcome to **Cardinal**: An accessibility-friendly Hugo theme, ported from the [original Cupper](https://github.com/ThePacielloGroup/cupper) project.
-Here are some of its features:
+Welcome to **hm37.net**, my personal repository of ramblings and thoughts.
+Content you can expect to find here:

 {{< ticks >}}
-* Screen reader and keyboard accessible
+* "What I'm playing"-style posts, hopefully once a week
-* Responsive
+* Technical how-to articles
-* Numerous shortcodes
+* Coffee reviews/resources
-* Toggleable dark theme
-* Toggleable table of contents per blog post
 {{< /ticks >}}